Build an Extension App with Message Renderers

 .
 Note that this is a TLS-enabled site because all extension apps need to be loaded from TLS-enabled sites.
 However, because this is a development server, the certificate is self-signed and not trusted by any browser.

 Visit https://localhost:4000 in your browser to accept the security warning about the untrusted self-signed certificate.
-Skipping this step will cause the extension app to not load within Symphony in the next step.
+Skipping this step will cause the extension app to not load within Symphony Messaging in the next step.

 We can now load the app by injecting the bundle URL as a parameter named bundle